dsdaveh/data-eng-zoomcamp/homework/h2-kestra/README.md

   * ls -lh -> 129M
   * du -h -> 145M
   * both commands on a locally downloaded file -> 128M
+Update: the above was running locally.
+Since the GCP flows leave the files in the bucket, the correct answer can be seen from UI (128.3)

 2) What is the rendered value of the variable `file` when the inputs `taxi` is set to `green`, `year` is set to `2020`, and `month` is set to `04` during execution?
 - ~~`{{inputs.taxi}}_tripdata_{{inputs.year}}-{{inputs.month}}.csv`~~